Frequently Asked Questions

 What are the key terms of a Good Deeds restriction?

-1. At least one occupant must work a minimum of 30 hours per week in Big Sky and use the property as their primary residence.
+- One occupant must work 30 hours per week in Big Sky and use the property as their primary residence.
 The occupant can be the owner or a tenant.

-2. This occupant must only earn 75% of their income in Big Sky.
+- This occupant must earn 75% or more of their income in Big Sky.

 Where can I find information on the Good Deeds agreement?